Skip to product information

 View full details

-Lisa Larson left Gustavsberg in 1979 to work as a freelancer, but was welcomed back to the company with good benefits and an environment where she could concentrate on her own creative activities.
-This is a limited edition item produced by Lisa Larson, who was already a world-renowned artist, at a highly technically advanced level.
+Lisa Larson left Gustavsberg in 1979 to work as a freelancer, but was later welcomed back to the company with generous compensation, allowing her to focus on her creative endeavors.
+This limited edition piece was created by Lisa Larson, who was already a world-renowned artist, at a technically advanced level.

-Lisa Larson's works in the 1990s were different from the mid-century era of the mid-20th century, when she explored new Nordic pottery that took advantage of the rise in pottery technology.
-Many of his earlier works had relatively dark tones, but this work follows the style of Matilda and Josephine from Gustavsberg's time.
-It is a wonderful piece that is simple yet reminiscent of the designs of yesteryear.
+Lisa Larson's works from the 1990s were different from those of the mid-20th century, a time when she was exploring new Nordic ceramics that took advantage of the advancement of ceramic technology.
+While her earlier works tend to be relatively dark in color, this work follows the style of Matilda and Josephine from her Gustavsberg period.
+It is a wonderful piece that is simple yet reminiscent of designs from the past.

 ■Detailed specifications

-Manufacturer: Keramik Studion Gustavsberg / Gustavsberg K Studio Designer: Lisa Larson / Lisa Larson Year: 1990s Country of origin: Sweden Condition: ★★★★☆ (4.5: Very good condition)
+Manufacturer: Keramik Studion Gustavsberg / Gustavsberg K Studio Designer: Lisa Larson / Lisa Larson Era: 1990s Country of origin: Sweden Condition: ★★★★★ (5: Complete)

 ■Size